-- Designating Group interacts with CoC and/or other stakeholders to confirm provision and use of window magnets/clings for those who agree. - Designating Group interacts with staff at libraries, community centers, places of worship, food banks, swimming pools, recreation centers, sports leagues, child care programs, schools/school boards, and other community organizations.

-• Local organizations, such as lactation students, peer-to-peer lactation support groups, community coalitions, may participate in distribution of window magnets/clings and hanging units for chest/breastfeeding materials.
+- Designating Group interacts with CoC and/or other stakeholders to confirm provision and use of window magnets/clings for those who agree. - Designating Group interacts with staff at libraries, community centers, places of worship, food banks, swimming pools, recreation centers, sports leagues, child care programs, schools/school boards, and other community organizations. - Local organizations, such as lactation students, peer-to-peer lactation support groups, community coalitions, may participate in distribution of window magnets/clings and hanging units for chest/breastfeeding materials.

-PASS if window clings (or similar) are posted and/or availability of materials in at least 50% of businesses are documented.
+PASS if window clings (or similar) are posted and/or availability of materials in at least one business for every 500 people is documented.